 There is great interest in gene targeted and enzyme targeted therapies:

 - GBA-associated Parkinson’s disease from the glucocerebrosidase (GBA) gene is of interest to many investigators.
 The pharmaceutical company Sanofi has a Phase II trial of a glucosylceramide synthase inhibitor to treat people with Parkinson’s who have the Provides instructions for making an enzyme called beta-glucocerebrosidase.
 Mutations in the GBA gene can cause Gaucher disease and increase risk for Parkinson’s and parkinsonism.
 GBA-associated Parkinson’s often develops at a younger age and may cause more significant cognitive impairment.
 (GZ/SAR402671).

-- The gene that makes amino acid decarboxylase (AADC) and promotes conversion of brain chemicals ( A chemical messenger (neurotransmitter) that regulates movement and emotions., serotonin) has been a target for clinical trials.
+- The gene that makes amino acid decarboxylase (AADC) and promotes conversion of brain chemicals ( A chemical messenger (neurotransmitter) that regulates movement and emotions., a neurotransmitter that regulates mood, body temperature, sleep, pain and appetite.) has been a target for clinical trials.
 There are positive interim results from an ongoing phase Ib trial and a current open-label trial.

 - Ambroxol is an older drug that has been used to treat respiratory disease (decreases mucus).
 It also increases brain GCase activity.
 There are trials exploring disease modification and A term used to describe a group of brain disorders that cause a broad complex of symptoms such as disorientation, confusion, memory loss, impaired judgment and alterations in mood and personality..
 Allergan has a similar drug LTI-291 that may go into clinical trials soon.